jenithmehta/power_BI_dashboard_DS_survey/README.md

 # power_BI_dashboard_DS_survey
 This power BI Dashboard is created on survey data.
-The survey consists of questions asked to people working in data industry.
-The survey captures views of people on various topic.
-Dashboards are created on some interesting metrics.
-This repository consists of cleaned and uncleaned data, as well as Power BI file.
+The survey consists of questions asked of people working in the data industry.
+The survey captures the views of people on various topics.
+Dashboards are created on some exciting metrics.
+This repository consists of cleaned and uncleaned data and a Power BI file.